TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 Thus, $x < (2N)/3$ for some $n$.
 Thus, atleast $N/3$  integers exist satisfying our property for some large $N$.

-= Analysis of Algoritms
+= Analysis of Algorithms
-With the (damn scary) math out of the way, we will now move to algoritms and the real reason we are concerned with asymptotics.
+With the (damn scary) math out of the way, we will now move to algorithms and the real reason we are concerned with asymptotics.
 Take a deep breath, relax; the scary part is beyond us.

-Before we get to designing and analyzing algorithms, let's pause and breifly question what ‘algorithm’ actually means.
+Before we get to designing and analyzing algorithms, let's pause and briefly question what ‘algorithm’ actually means.
 To quote Hannah Fry,

 #quote(sub : "Hannah Fry")[
 It’s a term that, although used frequently,